-Founded in 2016 by local Asheville, NC songwriters, the ASA was inspired by dynamic songwriting circles across the nation.
+Founded in 2016 by local Asheville, NC songwriters, the Asheville Songwriters Association was inspired by historic and dynamic songwriting circles from across the nation.

 Member, Todd Hoke during a monthly meeting

 During our regular meetings, songwriters usually bring one song to share with the group.
 Participation in feedback without sharing a song is also fine.

 It is helpful to have a few copies of the lyric sheet if possible.
 Other guests give constructive feedback after each presentation.
 Please see Meeting Guidelines below.

 During 2020, the ASA began offering online meetings as way to meet safely during the Covid19 pandemic.
 See our Events tab for more information about our meeting offerings.

 If you have any questions or feedback regarding the structure of the Asheville Songwriters Association meetings, please reach out to Jodi John Pippin at firstname.lastname@example.org.
 We are always open to suggestions!

 When the opportunity arises, Asheville Songwriters Association will invite a guest speaker to come and talk to the group for about 15 minutes during a regular monthly meeting on a topic that reflects their specialty.
 The guest will also stay for at least one round of song critique.

 Topics range from songwriting basics, music industry tips, house concerts, technique, creativity and more.